vircadia/vircadia-docs-sphinx/docs/source/sell/submission-rules.rst

 A preview image must be included with all items.

 + Preview images must clearly show what is included in the package.
-Images providing context (avatars holding the item, nice backgrounds etc.) are permitted as long as the description text clearly states what content is not included with the item.
+Images providing context (avatars holding the item, nice backgrounds etc.) are permitted as long as it is still clear what the item is.
-+ All images must be of proper quality and resolution, and should be visually appealing.
 + If the item doesn't have visual elements, the preview image must show context for the functionality of the item (e.g. including an image of a VR controller for a script that adds controller functionality).

 **Description Text**